strawmelonjuice/Mini-strawmelonjuice.com/README.md

 ...
 Uh, well, that's awkward, I haven't come to this part yet ...

+### Default theme

+The default theme for light mode will be based on the DaisyUI "autumn" theme (light) or the "coffee" theme (dark), using Fira Sans as default font and using the "Cyndy" layout templates.

 ## Functionality

 CynthiaWeb-mini has functionality that moves away from the enormous